 In a world where busyness tends to be looked at as success, know that too much busyness leads to a lot of stress and possibly burnout.

-Hopefully, you’re not on the path to burnout, but if you are, Stress Awareness Week is the perfect time to do something about it that will help you get back on the path to more peace instead.
+Hopefully, you’re not on the path to burnout, but if you are, now is the perfect time to do something about it that will help you get back on the path to more peace instead.

 If you enjoyed this article, pass it on!Stressed?
 Burnt Out?
 Tips For A More Peaceful Life Click To Tweet

 This article was brought to you by a team of volunteers.
 Please support our nonprofit by becoming a Patron for just $5/month!